GenesisFR/DS2TroubleshootingGuide/README.md

 If you see an error like "Dungeon Siege 2 Broken World installation directory was not found in the Windows registry!", download the Reg patcher from Killah's fix (see above) and run it from \<path-to-game\> (select option 2).

+== Elys DS2 Succubus Manager doesn't load ==

+If you don't see the new races (nymph, succubus, vampire, daemon, drow) added by the modlet as well as the Succubus loading screen when starting/loading a game, it means Succubus somehow didn't load.

+- In Elys, make sure "Load Succubus Modlet" is checked.
+- Uninstall and reinstall Elys.

 == Install the Dungeon Siege 2 Tool Kit on the Steam version ==

 1. Download the Reg patcher from Killah's fix (see above) and run it from \<path-to-game\> (select option 1).